MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 4. In same panel, also enter the password for the **SYSTEM** user of the database.

 ### Creating the MySQL database tables with the Server Configuration Tool
-Use the Server Configuration Tool that is provided with MobileFirst Server installation to create the MySQL database tables.
+Use the Server Configuration Tool that is provided with {{ site.data.keys.mf_server }} installation to create the MySQL database tables.

 The Server Configuration Tool can create a MySQL database for you.
 In **Database Selection** panel of the Server Configuration Tool, select the **MySQL 5.5.x, 5.6.x or 5.7.x** option.
 In the next three panes, enter the database credentials.
 If the database or the user that you enter in the Database Additional Settings panel does not exist, the tool can create it.